BICuror/3D-tower-defence/README.md

-A bit outdated project
-Currently trying to implement better architecture desicions and add new content
+A bit outdated project, trying to implement better architecture desicions and add new content